FLOWN ITEMS

 NASA 50 years: These limited edition official NASA commemoratives were manufactured by Winco International.
 They contains metal flown aboard an undisclosed space shuttle mission.

 Apollo 13 40 years: This is another of the official NASA commemoratives manufactured by Winco International.
-This one also contains metal flown to the moon on the Apollo missions.
+This Apollo 13 medal also contains metal flown to the moon on the Apollo missions.
 Date of issue 2010, Mintage unknown.

 PORT CANAVERAL - This is the complete set of seven Port Canaveral Maiden flight series flown metals medals.
 Made from metals from the respective mission's booster rockets.